-While an accountability partner is great, you want some internal motivation to keep reaching for your goals as well.
-One great way to do that is to treat yo’self.
+While an accountability partner is great, you also want some internal motivation to keep reaching for your goals.
+One great way to do that is to treat yourself.

 Reward yourself when you’ve met one of your goals.
 This will motivate you to continue working towards your goals.
 If you want to extra motivate yourself and make that reward, you can even remind yourself of your reward periodically in your calendar.

-The reward can be something very simple like having a night with friends, going to your favorite place to eat, or go do something that is on your bucket list.
-Either way, make it fun so that you’re motivated again to keep going!
+The reward can be very simple, like having a night with friends, going to your favorite place to eat, or doing something on your bucket list.
+Either way, make it fun, so you’re motivated again to keep going!

 If you have continuous goals, like working out 3x per week, you can reward yourself periodically.
-For example: after a month of sticking to the goal you’ll take a day off work to go to the spa, after 2 months you’ll have dinner at your favorite place, after 6 months you’ll go on a day trip to a place you’ve always wanted to go, and so on.
+For example: after a month of sticking to the goal, you’ll take a day off work to go to the spa.
+After 2 months, you’ll have dinner at your favorite place.
+After 6 months, you’ll go on a day trip to a place you’ve always wanted to go to, and so on.